 Go shopping at the Grove Arcade

 Finished dabbling in some retro gaming?
 Cross the street to the south to land in Grove Arcade.
-Built in the roaring ’20s, the historic shopping centre was one of the world’s first indoor malls.
+Built in the roaring ’20s, the historic shopping center was one of the world’s first indoor malls.
 It’s jam-packed with boutiques, arts & craft shops, art galleries, and restaurants.

 For a unique experience at Grove Arcade, pop into the Battery Park Book Exchange.
 Beyond its superb book selection, the admired book shop charms with a chilled-out wine & champagne bar.